Special Points in Mundane Astrology

 The 2010 Moon Wobble effects are strongest on: January 11, April 6; July 3 (between two eclipses), September 30 and December 24.
 For 2011, the Moon Wobble effects are strongest on March 18, June 14, September 11, and December 12.
 For 2012 the Moon Wobble effects are strongest on February 28, May 25, August 22 and November 17.
 For 2013, the Moon Wobble effects are strongest on February 9, May 7, August 4, and October 30.
 For 2014, the dates that Moon Wobble effects are strongest are January 23, April 18, July 16 and October 12.

 Note that the destructive earthquake that stuck Haiti occurred on January 12, 2010, one day after the Sun-North Node conjunction and a few days prior to the Capricorn Solar Eclipse.
 See more by linking to Decoding Earthquakes.
 The mine explosion in West Virginia occurred near a Moon Wobble in early April 2010 as did the earthquake in Baja.
+In 2014, an overloaded ferry sank off the coast of South Korea, drowning dozens of high school students AND over 200 Nigerian school girls were kidnapped.
+These events as well as a cluster of quakes occurred near the Moon Wobble effects in April.
 If you have noted an event occurring near a Moon Wobble, email me.

 Nodal Degrees & Fateful Events – True or Mean Node?